Where are the best places for hunting elk over the counter?

 The good news is, there's great elk habitat in much of Idaho, and the Idaho Department of Fish and Game has good online info to guide you.

 Montana comes in as our third choice for hunting elk.
 It has some units that see 15-40% success with archery tackle, and there truly are some big bulls in this part of the country.

-They allow you to purchase an archery stamp which lets you hunt the archery season, and if you don't have success you can come back when the rifle season opens.
+They allow you to purchase an archery stamp, which lets you hunt the archery season, and if you don't have success you can come back when the rifle season opens.
 For 2020, over the counter license sales begin on July 13.
 This includes any leftover licenses after the leftover draw and resident general licenses.
-Non-residents can hunt this state for $692 and to get the archery permit it will cost an additional $72.
+Non-residents can hunt this state for $692 and the archery permit will cost an additional $72.